NYPL/nypl-dgx-react-header/README.md

 As of September 2024, this repo is deprecated.
 See the instructions in the [`nypl-header-app`](https://github.com/NYPL/nypl-header-app) repo for using the new NYPL Header and Footer.

-Please contact the NYPL Design System team or Remediation Team for more information.

 ---

 # NYPL React Header App